ShaliniOlivera/data_archival/README.md

     1. Manually verify the correctness and completeness of the following tables:
         - child, parent, child_relation
     2. Once everything is clear on step 1, can now proceed to updating this framework for all necessary data verification (queries, file_list)
+    3. Update the BU or CONFIG part in the main ppython file depending on the BU to be tested (MFS/LSH)
-    3. to run, open terminal (type in "python3 <file to be executed>). below are the files to be executed depending on BU and architecture:
+    4. to run, open terminal (type in "python3 <file to be executed>"). below are the files to be executed depending on BU and architecture:
          - verify_ep_queries.py
          - verify_ms_queries.py
          - verify_sn2_queries.py